chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

     type="video/mp4"/>
 </video>

-Our component implementation is trivial, but we can see that our tests look like they are working well.

 ### Step 3: Build out the implementation

-Now that we have a rudimentary implementation of our component, Storybook setup, and our test cases built out.
-It’s time to start building an implementation of the `HasData` state in a self-contained way.
-We’ll use [`styled-components`](https://styled-components.com/) – a CSS encapsulation library that allows proper style isolation at the component level.
+So far, we scaffolded a rudimentary implementation, setup Storybook to render our test cases.
+It’s time to start building an implementation of the `HasData` state in isolation.

-Run the following command in your terminal:
+We use [`styled-components`](https://styled-components.com/) – a libary that encapsulates CSS at the component level.
+Run the following command:

 ```shell
 yarn add styled-components
 ```

-Now we can try an implementation of the main list that handles the `HasData` use- case.
+Now we can try an implementation of the main list that handles the `HasData` use case.
 Update your `CommentList.js` file to the following:

 ```diff:title=src/components/CommentList.stories.js
 import React from 'react';